api-integration-samples/apigee-paylater-demo/README.md

 ## Instructions

 1. Create an API using Gemini and the Google Cloud Code Apigee extension using natural language.
-We will use the prompt "API for pay later for buying cars".
+We will use the prompt **"API for pay later for buying cars"**.

 ![Create API with Gemini, Apigee and Google Cloud Code](/img/create-api.gif)